On this page:

 - Categorize these costs (e.g., salaries, supplies, equipment…) per year, in some cases by quarter.

 - Ensure that project scope and budget match.
 Include indirect costs of research as permitted by sponsor and the University policy.

-The examples (see below) developed by the University of British Columbia demonstrate two ways to include indirect costs into your budget.
+The examples below developed by the University of British Columbia demonstrate two ways to include indirect costs in your budget.

 Unless the sponsor specifies in writing that they require the indirect costs of research to be presented as a separate line item (Cost Model), the indirect cost should be built into each budget line item (Price Model).
 Indirect costs are normally included in the price of goods and services worldwide.